Rhode Island Medicaid Definition

 3) Regular Medicaid / Elders and Adults with Disabilities (EAD) – this is an entitlement program, which means as long as eligibility requirements are met, one will receive assistance.
 Benefits are provided at home or adult day care.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an Rhode Island Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from an Rhode Island Medicaid program.
+Alternatively, it can be helpful to take the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Rhode Island.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|

 |Institutional / Nursing Home Medicaid||$2,313 / month||$4,000||Nursing Home||$4,626 / month (Each applicant can have up to $2,313)||$8,000 (Each spouse is allowed up to $4,000)||Nursing Home||$2,313 / month for applicant||$4,000 for applicant & $126,420 for non-applicant||Nursing Home|

 |Medicaid Waivers / Home and Community Based Services||$2,313 / month||$4,000||Nursing Home||$4,626 / month (Each applicant can have up to $2,313)||$8,000 (Each spouse is allowed up to $4,000)||Nursing Home||$2,313 / month for applicant||$4,000 for applicant & $126,420 for non-applicant||Nursing Home|